SeqNjoy: Complete RNA-Seq workflows in your Desktop

 Figure 4.1: Flowchart of SeqNjoy

-From the list of created projects registered in the Homepage, you can select any of them and access the Project’s Main Page, which is the central hub of the application.
-All the functionalities are launched from this page.
-From the Project’s Main Page you can:
+From the list of created projects displayed on the Homepage, you can select any project to access its Project’s Main Page, which serves as the central hub of the application.
+All functionalities are initiated from this page.

 Utilities in SeqNjoy for file inspection/analysis

-Figure 4.4: Utilities in SeqNjoy for file inspection/analysis
+Figure 4.3: Utilities in SeqNjoy for file inspection/analysis

 5 First steps in SeqNjoy: creating and managing projects